Amir Haider Shah Sheerazi

 Amir Haider Shah Sheerazi is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh from May 2013 to May 2018.

 Early life

 He was born on 4 September 1981 in Thatta.

 Political career

-He was elected to the Provincial Assembly of Sindh as an independent candidate from Constituency PS-85 THATTA-II in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as an independent candidate from Constituency PS-85 THATTA-II in the 2013 Pakistani general election.